hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/graph/introduction-to-graphs.rst

    PIECHART.WxH  <hypernumbers-graph-fn-piechart>
    SPARKLINE.WxH <hypernumbers-graph-fn-sparkline>
    SPEEDO.WxH    <hypernumbers-graph-fn-speedo>
+   XY.WxH        <hypernumbers-graph-fn-xy>
    STATUS.bar    <hypernumbers-graph-fn-status-bar>
-   XY.WxH        <hypernumbers-graph-fn-xy>

 Some of these functions are *sizable* that is to say they contain their size in the function call.
 A sizable function looks like:

 ``=function.3x6(arg1, arg2, ...)``

 The expression ``.3x6`` on the end says *make me three cells wide and six cells high*.
-This just causes the cell that the function is called in to merge over that set of cells.
+This just causes the cell that the function is called in to merge over that set of cells in the spreadsheet.